LucasSte/havina/README.md

 ---
 ## How to use it

+---

 ## Example sentence

+---

 ## How it works

+---

+The last layer of a transformer based language model, like BERT, outputs attention matrices for all its attention heads.
+We calcualte the average of all the matrices to operate the algorithm.
+If we are looking for head-tail relationships with tokens from left to right, we would have a matrix like the following.
+We disregard the attention scores from below the diagonal because they represent a word-to-word relationship from right to left.
+We utilize such an average of matrices for the beam-search algorithm.

+We assume that each attention score represent the probability of two words been related in the sentence.
+We show below an example of the beam-search input for the sentence "Joe is curious about cars".

 |         | Joe | is  | curious | about | cars |
 |---------|-----|-----|---------|-------|------|